carterbancroft/search-for-kits/README.md

 - Clean up `create-react-app` cruft.
 There's always stuff this utility generates that's not necessary for the end product.
 I'd like to clean it up but I didn't prioritize it.
 - Build process.
 It'd be fun to add some GitHub actions to run linting/unit tests on every push.
 - A [`debug`](https://www.npmjs.com/package/debug) like package.
 I like using `debug` for logging helpful stuff in a dev context without using `console.log`s.
+- Refactor directory structures a bit.
+Particularly on the FE, I like to have a components directory and folders for specific components.